 To submit a lay position for posting, please email a copy of the position description to Tracy Hannah in the Diocesan Office.
 Position descriptions should include, at minimum, a list of duties, the number of hours for which you’re hiring, and how to apply.Positions Available »

 Title III, Canon 4 of the Episcopal Church describes the lay ministries which, because of their unique and important role in the life, work, and worship of the Church, should be sanctioned by the Bishop for their worthy purpose.
 These roles are: Pastoral Leader, Worship Leader, Preacher, Eucharistic Minister, Eucharistic Visitor, Evangelist, and Catechist.

 Episcopal clergy who are canonically resident outside of the Diocese of West Virginia, as well as clergy in good standing in full communion partnership, may be licensed to officiate in the Diocese of West Virginia.
 To inquire about becoming licensed to officiate, please contact Tracy Hannah.Read More »

 The Episcopal Church is committed to welcoming all of God's people.
-As part of this commitment, all clergy and lay leaders are required to complete diversity & anti-racism training; all others are invited to complete this training as well.
+As part of this commitment, all clergy and lay leaders are required to complete diversity & anti-racism training (also known as anti-racism/dismantling racism training); all others are invited to complete this training as well.

-For information about upcoming training sessions, please contact the Rev. Kim Webster, chair of the Commission on Racism & Diversity (CORD). …Read More »
+For information about upcoming training sessions, please contact the Rev. Kim Webster…Read More »